Causes of Poverty: The Impact of Society, Colonies and Discrimination

 Apart from New Zealand and Australia, European colonies generally involved only a few number of Europeans that were needed to take care of administrative, military and political affairs.
 They were not really building any ideal country, nor working together towards some common goal.

-The segregation between Europeans and locals (or mixed communities) has often remained thus far one of the main causes of poverty and inequalities.
+The segregation between Europeans and locals (or mixed communities) has often remained thus far one of the main causes of inequalities.
 The long lasting system created by the Europeans, giving all the power (economic and political) to a small minority, was passed on for centuries and into the 20th century.
 The newly formed nations then had great trouble getting rid of mechanisms and institutions that limited access to social ascension and were reticent to fund public services (school, hospitals,…) that were essential to the growth of the nation as a whole.

 Case study: land ownership in Mexico vs US